 Cloud office suites present your users with a plethora of ways to work collaboratively.
-By storing content in a centralised, cloud-based repository such as SharePoint Online, documents and records can be edited, viewed and interacted with by multiple users.
-Apps such as Microsoft Teams give users the power to work, communicate and collaborate in real-time, regardless of location or device.
+By storing content in a centralized, cloud-based repository such as SharePoint Online, documents and records can be edited, viewed, and interacted with by multiple users.
+Apps such as Microsoft Teams give users the power to work, communicate and collaborate in real time, regardless of location or device.

 Smarter Enterprise Search

 Both popular cloud office suites offer intelligent search solutions, such as Microsoft Delve and Google Cloud Search.
 Both these solutions provide higher-quality search and data discovery capabilities compared to on-premises deployments.